Gilead-BioStats/gsm/tests/testthat/_snaps/Make_Snapshot.md

       > nStep was not provided.
-Setting default step to 78.136 v `Analyze_NormalApprox()` returned output with 3 rows. v `Flag_NormalApprox()` returned output with 3 rows. v `Summarize()` returned output with 3 rows. v Created 2 scatter plots.
+Setting default step to 78.136 v `Analyze_NormalApprox()` returned output with 3 rows. v `Flag_NormalApprox()` returned output with 3 rows. i 0 Site(s) have insufficient sample size due to KRI denominator less than 30.
+      These site(s) will not have KRI score and flag summarized. v `Summarize()` returned output with 3 rows. v Created 2 scatter plots.
       v Created 4 bar charts.